openjdk/jdk/src/jdk.jartool/share/man/jar.md

   versions.

-The jar tool returns an exit code of 0 if there were no integrity issues encountered, otherwise a non-zero exit code would be returned.
+The jar tool returns an exit code of 0 if there were no integrity issues encountered, otherwise an exit code >0 would be returned.
 When an integrity issue is reported, it will often require that the JAR file is re-created by the original source of the JAR file.